utexas-public-history/tower/_posts/2016-05-01-07-mcquisition-texas-gun-culture.md

     </div>
   </div>
   <p class="caption">
     The Austin Police Department recorded the contents of Whitman's trunk that he brought with him to the top of the Tower.
-His stockpile demonstrated that he was planning on holding out for a substantial period of time, but area sportsmen didn't regard his collection as anything out of the ordinary.
-Document and photo courtesy of the Austin History Center, Austin Public Library.
+His stockpile demonstrated that he was planning on holding out for a substantial period of time, but area sportsmen didn't regard his collection as anything out of the ordinary. <span class="credit">Images courtesy of <a href="http://library.austintexas.gov/ahc/about-us">Austin History Center, Austin Public Library</a></span>
   </p>
 </div>